jadecobra/python_tdd_exercises/source/AssertionError.rst

     self.assertTrue(True)

-This was one of the options to solve the failing test in :doc:`Setup a Test Driven Development Environment`.
+This was one of the options to solve the failing test in :doc:`How to Setup a Test Driven Development Environment`.
 Our knowledge of python has grown, we now know that

 * ``True`` is ``True``